ArthurAllilaire/google-home-page/README.md

 * Using Background images and cropping them using background position
 * Using for loops and arrays to add repetitive html and make content more easily changeable
 * Using CSS grid and flexbox together
+* Learnt how to host website on github pages